OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/4_runtime_application_security_threats.md

 Prompt injection ([OWASP for LLM 01](https://llmtop10.com/llm01/)) manipulates a large language model (GenAI) through the injection of instructions as part of a text from a compromised source that is inserted into a prompt by an application, causing unintended actions or answers by the LLM (GenAI).

 Example: let's say a chat application takes questions about car models.
 It turns a question into a prompt to a Large Language Model (LLM, a GenAI) by adding the text from the website about that car.
-If that website has been compromised with instruction invisibile to the eye, those instructions are inserted into the prompt and may result in the user getting false or offensive information.
+If that website has been compromised with instructions invisible to the eye, those instructions are inserted into the prompt and may result in the user getting false or offensive information.

 See [MITRE ATLAS - LLM Prompt Injection](https://atlas.mitre.org/techniques/AML.T0051).